AvishkaSen/SPRINT-2-CC-2-Assignment-SE-Group-2/README.md

 - And in that folder, pull this repository
 - Start XAMPP Apache and MySQL service models

-In the search bar the file directory, type 'cmd' (or powershell) and type:
+In the address bar of the file directory, type 'cmd' (or powershell) and type:

 ```